luisdavid64/Adl4cv-synthesis/README.md

 This is the project repository for the Advanced Deep Learning for Computer Vision project.

 This project aims to develop an end-to-end method for interior scene synthesis by using low-dimensional representations of scene furniture.
 To this end, we adopt the autoregressive architecture of previous works and enhance them with our shape codes, representing 3D objects in a low-dimensional space.
 Whereas past works regress only class, 3D position, orientation, and sizes, we regress a per-object shape code.
-These deep features will correspond to the latent space of an autoencoder pre-trained on Voxel grids.
-Using the decoder part of this autoencoder and our shape codes, we obtain 3D voxel grids that we re-mesh using a regular marching cubes procedure.
+These deep features correspond to the latent space of an autoencoder pre-trained on Voxel grids.
+Using the decoder part of this autoencoder and our shape codes, we obtain 3D voxel grids that we convert into meshes using a regular marching cubes procedure.
 Therefore, the autoencoder has two meaningful jobs:
 - Provide ground truth labels for objects present in our furniture dataset (3D-FUTURE)
 - Provide a mean to convert our regressed shape codes into full 3D models.